Discord-Coding-Community/FFXIV-Macros/README.md

  - All Macro files **MUST** be placed into the appropriate (sub)folder
  - All Macro files **MUST** be kept up to date
  - All Macro files **MUST** have their own subfolder and `README.md` file
- - Add a new line for each skill and make sure to follow the format
+    - Add a new line for each skill IN THE `README.md` file and make sure to follow the format
-    - The format for Macro files is as follows:
+    - The format for Macro `README.md` files is as follows:

     ```cs
     # [MACRO NAME]